daniamcode/poemunity/README.md

+# Poemunity

-This Bootcamp took place at Skylab Coders Academy (Barcelona) from the 6th of July until the 25th of September of 2020.
+This Bootcamp took place at Skylab Coders Academy (Barcelona) from the 6th of July to the 25th of September of 2020.

 My final Project was a social poetry website made in 2,5 weeks with the following technologies and methodologies: